njatkinson/shitty_tools/shitty_tools/key_value/README.md

 * Doing something like this `d['foo'] = 'bar'; d['foo/bar'] = 'foobar'`
 will result in an exception as `foo` cannot be both a file and a directory.

+### Redis

+Offers the RedisDict object for interacting with a Redis database as if it were a dictionary.
+It requires a redis object to be passed in at instantiation.

+You may specify a key prefix to help keep your application keys separate from other keys in the Redis database.
+For example, if you set the key prefix to 'myapp:', on the client side nothing changes, you still access values by `redis_dict_object['some_key']` but on the server they are stored as `myapp:some_key`.
+When retrieving a list of keys from the server, the RedisDict instance will filter out any keys that do not start with the key prefix.

+The RedisDict object offers three expiration models--
+* Default-- no expiration.
+Does not set an expiration time when storing items.
+* Simple expiration-- when storing items (insert or update), they have a life span of `exp_time` in seconds.
+* Sliding expiration-- when storing items, they have a life span of `exp_time` in seconds.
+Each time the item is retrieved, the time to live for the object is extended by `exp_time`.

+### Tiered Storage

+Offers the TieredStorageDict for stacking dictionary-like key-value storage objects.

+At instantiation, it accepts a list of key-value store instances.

+Attempts to read start at the head of the storage backends list and iterate towards the tail of the list until either the item is found or the end of the list is reached, at which time a KeyError will be thrown.
+Writes to tiered storage will begin writing at the tail of the storage backend list and iterate towards the front of the list.